harmony-one/h/progress/yuriy-menkov.md

+2025-11-14 Fri: A detailed analysis of bot events and transactions, along with a study of the contract source code to understand the reward distribution logic and ratio formation.
+Conclude that the main design issue is the one-block delay — during that block the ratio and TVL change, and high traffic amplifies this effect.
+Together, these factors cause the APR and IL deviations.
+Potential solutions include submitting transactions in the same block and using a pool with lower traffic.

+2025-11-13 Thu: Collecting statistics and analyzing the trading bot’s performance with the new settings — less frequent swaps result in lower loss of the initial deposit.
+There is a one-block delay relative to the target wallet, and sometimes the ratio doesn’t match.
+Transacrions and events count is the same.
+The total APR and IL differ from the target wallet — currently investigating the reasons.

 2025-11-12 Wed: Updated the rebalance smart contract and launched a copy-trading bot with new settings: rare swaps to preserve liquidity.
 The bot checks the difference between the current ratio and the target wallet ratio, executing swaps only when the deviation exceeds 50%.
 Also switched to a new target wallet with lower transaction activity to reduce fee expenses.

 2025-11-11 Tue: Daily performance analysis for copy-trading bot: due to overly frequent swap operations, liquidity losses reached around 5% ($50), with about $30 spent on fees and roughly 0.03% APR earned in AERO ($3).
 Working on optimizing the strategy to offset these losses.